 Social media – Reporters are constantly mining social media for news and trends on their beat.
 Engage with editors and reporters by giving their posts likes.
 Then add to the conversation with your take on solar industry news.

 When it comes to media relations, it helps to be newsworthy.
 If getting positive press is a goal for your company, think of ways to align with credible, established organizations and events where media coverage is likely.

 For example, clean energy conventions, panels and forums may be an opportunity to meet reporters and get quoted (and a mention of your company) in the story.

-Kevin Eigel, former owner of Ecohouse Solar in Columbus, Ohio, said collaborating with well-known organizations such as the Columbus Zoo, “was a big deal for us,” and helped get them great press coverage.
+Ecohouse Solar in Columbus, Ohio, said collaborating with well-known organizations such as the Columbus Zoo, “was a big deal for us,” and helped get them great press coverage.

-Eigel said the company also got involved in the community, sponsoring the Ohio State University team for the Solar Decathlon, a student innovation competition.
+The company also got involved in the community, sponsoring the Ohio State University team for the Solar Decathlon, a student innovation competition.
 This raised their profile in the OSU community and later resulted in installing solar panels at the home of the university president and dean of the engineering school.

 If your company is looking for great media coverage, these tips will give you a strong foundation.
 Like we mentioned, media coverage is often hard to get.
 Calling on public relations or marketing help can save you time and get you a bigger impact, especially in competitive markets.
 It’s a great way to earn trust within the communities you serve–and potential customers–which will ultimately get you closer to your marketing goals.